 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of Bellicum Pharmaceuticals, Inc. (sometimes referred to as the "Company," or "Bellicum," "we," "our" or "us") is soliciting your proxy to vote at the 2020 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the meeting.
-All holders of shares of our common stock will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of Bellicum Pharmaceuticals, Inc. (sometimes referred to as the "Company," or "Bellicum," "we," "our" or "us") is soliciting your proxy to vote at the 2021 Annual Meeting of Stockholders (the "Annual Meeting"), to be held virtually, via live webcast at www.virtualshareholdermeeting.com/BLCM2021, on Tuesday, June 15, 2021, at 8:00 a.m.
+Pacific Time, and any adjournments or postponements thereof.
+All holders of shares of our common stock entitled to attend the meeting will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about May 1, 2020 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail the Notice on or about May 4, 2021 to all stockholders of record entitled to vote at the Annual Meeting.